 Matsumura became a samurai for the Okinawan Royal Family.
 He trained with Chinese Masters as well as Sakugawa and formalised the first Okinawan style which he named “Shuri Te” after his home town, Shuri.
 While he taught many students who were later to develop their own Ryu (styles) he reserved his Family Ryu to members of his clan.

-He passed his knowledge onto his grandson, Nabe Matsumura (circa 1860 – 1930).
+He passed his Menkyo Kaiden (Certificate of Full Proficiency) to his grandson, Nabe Matsumura (circa 1860 – 1930).
 Nabe was very strict and traditional and only taught one student the Family Ryu of Matsumura Shuri Te.
 This man was his nephew, Hohan Soken (1889 – 1982).

 Master Soken renamed the style Shorin Ryu Matsumura Seito.
 Shorin Ryu is the Okinawan – Japanese pronunciation of the Chinese writing characters called Shaolin in China.
 In both languages Shorin or Shaolin means “Pine Forest”.
 Ryu simply means “Methods Handed Down” or “School”.